jiajunhe98/FEAT/README.md

 🚧 Under construction and coming soon:
 - instruction for environment installation
-- Half-side interpolant and FEAT for DeepBAR
+- Code for Half-side interpolant and FEAT for DeepBAR